ankurkal/sandbox/README.md

 Typically, the POST method is used to invoke function-oriented resources in a controller.
 The POST request can include headers and a body as inputs to the resource's function.
 When the request is sent to the server, the controller intercepts it.
 The controller is in charge of mapping requests as well as performing any transformation needed for the data being passed.
 The diagram below illustrates how the controller intercepts and handles POST requests.

-_**Want to learn more?** See the chapter resources for a quick refresher on understanding REST and HTTP methods._
+_**Want to learn more?** See the chapter introduction for a quick refresher on understanding REST and HTTP methods._

 ![Rest Diagram](images/Post.png "HTTP REST Request")